A Complete Mathematical Model For Trichoderma Fungi Kinetics: Introduction

 \section{Introduction}

-Trichoderma is fungi that grow in almost all soils and are constituents of the rhizosphere fungal communities.
+Trichoderma is a fungus that grows in almost all soils and is a constituent of the fungal communities of the rhizosphere.
 They are also present on the root surfaces of many plants \cite{Harman 1998}.
-They play an important role in the nutrient cycle of soils.
-Indeed, they have a beneficial effect on plant growth and the fertility of the soils, \cite{2007}, \cite{2016}.
+They play an important role in the soil nutrient cycle.
+Indeed, they have a beneficial effect on plant growth and soil fertility, \cite{2007, 2016}.
 Fungi of the genus Trichoderma have been used as biological control agents against a wide spectrum of soil-borne pathogens.
-Their antagonistic behaviour has been demonstrated in numerous research \cite{davet}, \cite{302015}, \cite{42005}, \cite{2005}, \cite{2009}, \cite{2014}.
+Their antagonistic behavior has been demonstrated in numerous researches. \cite{davet, 42005, 2005, 2009}.
 It has also been shown that these fungi play a key role in the production of a wide range of hydrolytic extracellular enzymes such as cellulase, which allows the degradation of cellulose \cite{Schuster}.
 These enzymes are also involved in the suppression of plant diseases \cite {Elad 1982} and generally have an antifungal effect.
 They are also highly synergistic in their antifungal activity when combined with fungicides whose mode of action affects the cell membranes of pathogenic fungi \cite{Lorito 1994}.